 It’s a common perception that applicants from highly represented MBA applicant pools (such as Indian candidates) can’t be considered for diversity scholarships.
-While that’s true to a large extent for regular applicants, it also depends on how you define ‘regular’.
+While that’s true to a large extent for regular applicants, it also depends on how you define ‘regular’ (MBA admission with non-traditional profile).

 Megha Saraogi Todi completed her Bachelor of Arts (B.A.) in Economics from Lady Shri Ram College for Women.
 She completed her Masters degree in Management from the Delhi School of Economics in the first division.
 After graduating, she worked in HR consulting.
 Her GMAT score was slightly below the average GMAT scores for INSEAD and ISB.